Whether it’s dental pain or something worse, if you’re in need of emergency treatment, then look no further than ConfiDental Care.

 - Weekdays – Kings College Hospital offers an emergency dental service for all patients.
 Phone 020 7346 3894.
 If available, our answerphone will give you a mobile phone number to call.

-- Weekends – Please call 111 to get advice and obtain details of the emergency dentist.
+- Weekends – Please call 111 to get advice or visit your local A and E dept.

 A) Dental Pain